pterodactylus42/MusicBrainzSearcher/README.md

 # MusicBrainzSearcher
-queries the music brainz api using nuget package metabrainz.musicbrainz gui built with wpf using caliburn.micro
+Queries the music brainz api using the nuget package metabrainz.musicbrainz.
+The gui is built with wpf using caliburn.micro as lightweight MVVM framework.

 ## Caliburn Micro binding conventions: